Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

 ### Loops

 Loops are a useful construct for repeating certain statements for multiple times.
 Otherwise the command would have to be copy-pasted many times and that would result in code which is very hard to maintain.
-Below are few examples how to use loops with variables which increment on each iteration.
+Below are few examples how to use loops which increment a variable on each iteration.

 ```bash
 #!/usr/bin/env bash